 High risk, high reward: crossing the Thames

 The Force is strong with this one – they murmured when German daredevil Franz Burbach crossed the Thames.
-It is not a great achievement in itself.
+It is not a remarkable achievement in itself.

 But he did so on a tightrope, 100 meters upstream of Southwark Bridge in August 1972.

-This time a young lady has jumped on to the cable, dangling for a while before falling into the water with a well-deserved splash.
-Burbach was determined; he did not let the attention-seeker to spoil his show.
+This time a young lady has jumped onto the cable, dangling for a while before falling into the water with a well-deserved splash.
+Burbach was determined; he did not let the attention-seeker spoil his show.
 He carried on and undertook the crossing of the Thames for the first time in history.
 At least on a rope.
-Said rope between Bear Wharf and Bull Wharf was a 35 mm diameter cable positioned and installed by Vanguard.
+Said rope between Bear Wharf and Bull Wharf was a 35 mm diameter cable positioned and installed by us, Vanguard.

-It was not last time our company has aided the real Skywalkers.
+It was not the last time our company had aided the real Skywalkers.

-In 1997, American highwire walker Jade Kindar-Martin and the French Didier Pasquette have decided to cross the Thames again.
+In 1997, American highwire walker Jade Kindar-Martin and the French Didier Paquette decided to cross the Thames again.
 Simultaneously.
 In opposite directions.
-Without a safety net, because safety nets are for whimps.
-It is safe to say they have elevated “high risk, high reward” to whole new level.
-The 18 mm cable we lifted was 400 meters long, and was positioned 30 meters above the water level.
+Without a safety net, safety nets are for wimps.
+It is safe to say they have elevated “high risk, high reward” to a whole new level.
+The 18 mm cable we lifted was 400 meters long and was positioned 30 meters above the water level.
 With exceptional aid from Special Forces Canoes, numerous cross ties were attached to improve horizontal stability.